 Below the building are the 16th century rooms that once served as a school for aspiring sailors.

-Leith History: Mary Queen of Scots
+Mary, Queen of Scots

-After the death of Scotland’s king, James V on 14 December 1542, his daughter, the week-old Mary Queen of Scots was promised in marriage to Edward, son of England’s Henry VIII.
+After the death of Scotland’s king, James V on 14 December 1542, his daughter, the week-old Mary, Queen of Scots was promised in marriage to Edward, son of England’s Henry VIII.

 The Scottish Parliament however was having none of it and declared the promise, made by Scotland’s Regent James Hamilton, the 2nd Earl of Arran, null and void.